FileUtils plugin for Take Command / TCC / TCC/LE

 the command a final time — in the original current directory.

-TCC expands the command line before BOTTOMUP
+TCC expands the command line before BOTTOMUP sees it.
+You will

 need to double any percent signs, and use escapes or strong quotes to protect

 any problem characters in the command.
-This is different than GLOBAL
+This is different than GLOBAL,

 but unavoidable — I cannot prevent TCC from performing variable